cristianst85/QuickConnectPlugin/README.md

 ## Password Changer

-This feature allows you to change passwords for Windows and ESXi hosts directly from KeePass.
+This feature allows you to change passwords for Windows/Linux/ESXi hosts directly from KeePass.

 ### Requirements